Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Results

 where $p(d|M_i)$ is the Bayesian evidence for model $M_i$.
 The evidence is difficult to calculate analytically, but in polychord, it is calculated numerically by the algorithm.
 In the tables below, we use the $ln(B_{0i})$ where "0" is $\Lambda$CDM, which we compare with all the other models (denoted by the index "i").
 According to the Jeffry's scale \cite{Jeffreys:1939xee}, $ln(B_{ij}) <1$ is inconclusive for any of the models, 1-2.5 gives weak support for the model "i", 2.5 to 5 is moderate and $>5$ is strong evidence for the model "i".
 A minus sign gives the same for model "j".

 The so defined statistical measures for the two datasets are presented in tables \ref{tab:res1} and \ref{tab:res2}.
+In summary, the model comparison for the different datasets gives: \begin{itemize} \item For the $BAO$ dataset: the best model from AIC, BIC and DIC is $\Lambda$CDM, followed closely (within $<1$ IC units) by pEDE.
+The BF agrees on that, with pEDE and gEDE being close to it.
+OkLCDM is comparable to LCDM.

+\item For the $BAO$ + SN dataset: the best model is $\Lambda$CDM from all IC measures.
+BF agrees with that for most models, with inconclusive preference for wCDM ($ln(BF)<-1$).

-From the model comparison we see that for the $BAO{_\theta}$ points, the best model for AIC and BIC is pEDE followed by $\Lambda$CDM, while from DIC and BF all models are better than $\Lambda$CDM.
-When we add the Pantheon dataset, we see that the situations changes and now $\Lambda$CDM is best. $\Omega_K\Lambda$CDM surprisingly is better for DIC and BF with very low statistical significance.
+\item For the $BAO{_\theta}$ dataset, the best model for AIC and BIC is pEDE followed by $\Lambda$CDM.
+For DIC the best model is CPL, with all wCDM and wwaCDM models being better than $\Lambda$CDM.
+The IC difference, however, is too small to signify any tension.
+The BF agrees with DIC, with CPL model being best, $\Lambda$CDM - the worst.
+Again, inconclusively.

-When we consider the $BAO_{D_A/r_d}$ dataset, we see different results.
-From the $BAO_{D_A/r_d}$ points alone, the best model from AIC, BIC and DIC is $\Lambda$CDM, followed closely (within $<1$ IC units) by pEDE.
-Close is also $\Omega_K\Lambda$CDM ($<2.2$ IC units in AIC and DIC).
-According to DIC all the models are very close to $\Lambda$CDM (within $<2$ IC units), from the BF, the best model is $\Omega_K\Lambda$CDM with the DE models close to $\Lambda$CDM.
-When we add the Pantheon data we get as a best model $\Lambda$CDM from all the measures, but notably, $\Omega_K\Lambda$CDM is very close to it in AIC, DIC and BF.
-All the results remain if we consider a larger prior on $w_0 \in (-2, 0), w_a \in (-1,1)$.
+\item For the $BAO{_\theta}$ + SN dataset, with respect to the AIC and BIC, the best model is $\Lambda$CDM, but pEDE is very close to it.
+With respect to DIC, all the models give better results than $\Lambda$CDM, with CPL - best, but the statistical significance is extremely low.
+With respect to BF, however, the 3 parametrizations of wwaCDM give best results, with values representing a weak but non-negligible support. \end{itemize}

 From this comparison we see that first, the use of statistical measures does not give entirely consistent view on the selecting the best model.
 This can be due to a number of factors - slow convergence of some of the models, priors not having the similar weight etc.